pmndrs/react-three-rapier/packages/react-three-rapier/readme.md

 ### Joint APIs
 Joints can be controlled imperatively similarily to how `RigidBody` components can be controlled.

+🧩 See [Joint API docs](https://pmndrs.github.io/react-three-rapier/interfaces/JointApi.html) for more information.

 ```tsx
 const JointedThing = () => {